Here are some tips to increase the odds that a high-stakes job interview goes well:

 - be yourself: be honest…be genuine…be sincere.
 It is not worth being someone other than yourself just to land the job because in the end it will not be possible for you to continue being the person who got the job.
 Continue reading

-“Nothing tastes as good as being fit feels” is a good mantra to run through in your mind over and over as you concentrate on taking in only enough calories to live, in order to get and stay fit.
+“Nothing tastes as good as being fit feels” is a good mantra to run through in your mind over and over as you concentrate on taking in only enough calories to live as they say Eat Right for Life, in order to get and stay fit.
 You should also exercise (see this post for details on how much) but controlling calorie intake is essential to get, and stay, in shape.

 The chart below summarizes and organizes years of study and experience along with wisdom from experts into a straightforward set of steps that you can work into your daily eating routine.
 Following the approach, complemented with regular exercise, has changed my life.
 I feel better now that I weigh 40lbs less than at my peak, I am more active than I have ever been, and I have more energy for not only work but also the fun things in life.